 Our Statement on Healing Racial Oppression and Social Injustice

-As Zen practitioners, we are keenly aware of the disproportionate racial violence and social injustice committed by institutions and individuals, both consciously and unconsciously, against black and brown people across the United States and the world.
+As Zen practitioners, we are keenly aware of the disproportionate racial violence and social injustice committed by institutions and individuals, both consciously and unconsciously, against Black, Brown, Indigenous, American Asian-Pacific Islanders, LatinX, LGBTQI+ people and all those who experience intersecting oppression across the United States and the world.
 At this juncture in our history, there is an urgency for us – individually and collectively – to stay awake to the fact that, while the cornerstones of our democracy were lofty ideals regarding justice and equality, the harsh reality is that racial oppression and violence have been part of our country’s culture from its birth.

 Our Zen practice calls us to action, to transform toxic views and hateful acts that feed the delusion of separation and inequality, and result in violence, social injustice and systemic oppression.